```html Python SQLite - SQLite programming in Python

 print(f"{row[0]:<3} {row[1]:<10} {row[2]:7}")

-We print the contents of the cars table to the console.
-Now, we include the names of the columns too.
-The records are aligned with the column names.
+We print the contents of the cars table to the console, including the column names as a header row.
+The data values are aligned with their respective column headings using f-string format specifiers.

 col_names = [cn[0] for cn in cur.description]